 What is illegal eviction?

-An illegal eviction takes place if your landlord makes you leave your home without following the proper legal process.
+Landlords and letting agents must follow the correct procedure to evict contract-holders.
+An illegal eviction takes place if a landlord or letting agent makes you leave your home without following the right procedure.

 Can my landlord do what s/he likes?